celestiaorg/.github/CONTRIBUTING.md

 background context is likely to be rejected because the implication and design has not been properly discussed.

-The Celestia team has a culture of prioritizing PRs.
+The Celestia team has a culture of prioritizing the review of PRs.
 This prioritization focuses on unblocking others and finishing existing work before starting new work.

 As a developer, you are responsible for ensuring your code gets merged.
 This means you should be verifying that the appropriate reviewers are assigned and that you are responding to review comments promptly.
-When given the choice to start a new PR or work on closing out an existing PR, you should always choose closing out the existing PR.
+When given the choice to start a new PR or work on closing out an existing PR, you should usually choose closing out the existing PR.

 As a reviewer, it is your responsibility to be providing prompt, action oriented